Youssof-Kandil/Yummy-Recipes-Website/README.md

 A website That uses APIs to illustrate and gather recipe data and provide them in a very easy to find and search for enviroment

  # technologies used
-   HTTP, CSS, BOOTSTRA[, JS, JQUERY
+   HTTP, CSS, BOOTSTRAP, JS, JQUERY

  # List of Abilities